ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

    * - ASFR
      - Age-specific fertility rate
      - covariate_id=13, decomp_step='step4'
-     - For use in weighting -- either: [1] Assume normal distribution of uncertainty and sample draw-level values for each location using different random seeds, or [2] use the mean_value point estimate
+     - For use in weighting -- either: [1] Assume normal distribution of uncertainty truncated at [0,1] and sample draw-level values for each location using different random seeds, or [2] use the mean_value point estimate
    * - SBR
      - Stillbirth to live birth ratio
      - covariate_id=1106, decomp_step='step4'